 The FACE site is in a rural setting, immediately bordered by land used for agriculture (cropland and pasture) and small wooded plots.
-Residences exist about 0.8 km (0.5 mi) or more to the south and to the northeast (Figure 3.3-1).
+Residences exist about 0.8 km (0.5 mi) or more from the site (Figure 3.3-1).
 Recreational use of surrounding areas is for hunting and snowmobiling.